Tethik/simplegeoip/README.md

 # simple-geoip
 Dead simple geoip package.
-Pretty much just a wrapper around [maxminddb](https://github.com/maxmind/MaxMind-DB-Reader-python/) that automatically downloads the database for you.
+Pretty much just a wrapper around [maxminddb](https://github.com/maxmind/MaxMind-DB-Reader-python/) that automatically downloads the geolite database for you.

 Can be used as a package or standalone script.